MIR-LLC/AI-apps/docs/Robot_Control_Description.md

 ### Entering the Mode

 To switch to tilt control mode:
--	Use the voice command "Start Control". or
+-	Use the voice command "Start Control" or
 -	Press the USER button.